arthursobrosa/education/README.md

   <img src="https://github.com/arthursobrosa/Education/blob/architecture/README-images/ViewCodeProtocol.png" width="400" alt="ViewCode protocol image">
 </p>

-#### This protocol will be used wheen setting up the layout of a view.
+#### This protocol will be used when setting up the layout of a view.
 #### We can create an extension to View, for instance, and conform this extension to the ViewCodeProtocol.
 By doing so, the View will automatically contain a setupUI() method.